App version: 0.1.0

 Getting an Auto Loan

 If you can’t pay cash, the next best thing may be to take out an auto loan.
-These usually have lower interest rates (much lower than credit cards) and repayment periods of 3 to 5 years, which means you won’t have to scramble to pay off a $20,000 loan within a few weeks.Taking out a loan and paying on it on time each month may also help you build your credit, which can help you qualify for low interest rates down the road.
+These usually have lower interest rates (much lower than credit cards) and repayment periods of three to five years, which means you won’t have to scramble to pay off a $20,000 loan within a few weeks.Taking out a loan and paying on it on time each month may also help you build your credit, which can help you qualify for low interest rates down the road.

 Trade in Your Old Car